CHU FOUNDATION

 Chu Foundation was founded by Natalie and Lawrence Chu, who strive to advance humanity by partnering with visionaries in transformative fields.

-As an independent not-for-profit entity, Chu Foundation supports a number of charities and organisations that bring a positive impact to society, including Tung Wah Group of Hospitals, University of Chicago, and Hong Kong Society for the Protection of Children.
+As an independent not-for-profit entity, Chu Foundation supports a number of charities and organisations that bring a positive impact to society.
 Beyond our charitable endowments, our contribution revolves around active participation – Natalie and Lawrence help advance organisations as board members and through continued volunteering.

-In the world of art, Chu Foundation supports renowned institutions including Pompidou, Tate and Smart Museums.
+In the world of art, Chu Foundation supports institutions including M+, Afield, Dragon Hill Residency, Tate and Smart Museums.
 Chu Foundation takes a holistic approach to empowering human potential.
 How we work today reflects the breadth of Natalie and Lawrence’s interests and their conviction that education and art can spark meaning and innovation to enrich lives.

-Opening a new chapter in the history of our patronage, our latest project is to establish a unique artist residency in Tateyama, Japan.
+Opening a new chapter in the history of our patronage, and as an extension to our support of Afield, we aim to establish a venue for exchange based in Tateyama, Japan.

 Natalie & Lawrence Chu